ycros/model-templater/README.md

 ## Features

 - Renders jinja templates with a variety of test cases.
-- Re-renders templates when either the template files or the test data is edited.
+- Re-renders templates when either the template file change.

-## TODO
+## License

-- Better test cases
-- Perhaps a way to manage test cases
+Model Templater is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](LICENSE) file for details.